-In my previous post, I wrote the Raspberry Pi Node.js code to upload data from Pippa’s dog bed scale to data.sparkfun.com.
+In my previous post, I wrote the Raspberry Pi Node.js code to upload data from Pippa’s dog bed scale to data.sparkfun.com (update: site is down in 2021).
 This post covers how to make a Node.js program run automatically when the Pi is turned on.
 Oh, and at the end I installed the finished scale under Pippa’s bed.

 Once I learned that systemd is the path to pursue, things went together pretty quickly.
 I found a wonderful post by Ralph Slooten describing almost exactly what I wanted to do.